 [Full disclosure: I’ve had my own interviews and private sessions with Per, but my contacts were after he stopped teaching men’s naked yoga classes.
 However, I credit him with making me comfortable enough with nudity to give it a try.]

 Per gave up teaching men’s naked yoga after ten years of doing so and went on to study and teach other yoga styles and practice somatic bodywork.
 He continues to evolve.
 The Windy City Men’s Naked Yoga that he founded was taken on by Lance Haugland and flourishes today with several classes a week, most at full capacity of about 20 male bodies.
 The men who attend are committed to the practice of yoga.
 They are mostly but not exclusively gay.
 Sexual advances in class are not tolerated.
 In fact, one of the advantages of naked yoga is to disassociate nudity from sex.
-Lance has tried to include a co-ed (every body naked) class, but so far it has not taken off like the all-men’s classes.
+Lance has tried to include a co-ed (every body naked) class, but as yet it has not taken off like the all-men’s classes.
 He also offers bi-weekly naked partner yoga class, but you must bring your own partner.

 Naked yoga is not just a gay thing since there are women’s and co-ed classes.
 Naked Yoga USA, which has its own studio in Tempe, AZ and has expanded to other cities, offers classes for men, women, co-ed, and private lessons.
 But gay men are attracted to naked yoga because of their attraction to other male bodies.
 This is not just a sexual attraction.
 They enjoy the beauty of the male body.
 They relish the opportunity to share their homosexuality openly with others.
 There are sometimes issues about body shame (and shaming) among gay men that need to be overcome.
 Learning to accept every body and to be non-judgmental in yoga class is a good start.
 Many gay men want to take care of their own bodies.
 Many are into fitness and hang out in gyms.
 Some find their way into yoga classes.
 Not surprisingly, naked yoga classes “spring up” in urban communities where gay men live and associate.
-This contributes to the numerically growth of naked yoga classes.
+This contributes to the numerical growth of naked yoga classes.

 It needs to be emphasized that while naked men’s yoga classes might attract gay men, they are not exclusively gay.
-As I said above, us straight men are also welcome and warmly embraced.
+As I said above, us straight men are also welcomed and warmly embraced.
 And there does tend to be embracing before and after class (but only if one is comfortable with it).

 I’m not enough of a seer to say whether naked yoga is a just a fad.
-At the moment classes for men and women and both sexes are multiplying in various cities and it seems to be filling a need that exists for a variety of reasons, perhaps not least the need of modern people to return to their bodies, to become comfortable in their skins, and to accept their own body and the bodies of other people.
+At the moment classes for men and women and both sexes are multiplying in various cities and they seem to be filling a need that exists for a variety of reasons, perhaps not least the need of modern people to return to their bodies, to become comfortable in their skins, and to accept their own body and the bodies of other people.
 I also dare say that, like the naga sadhus, nakedness can be a powerful spiritual experience.
 It’s not surprising that Per Erez had rabbis, ministers, and priests in his class, even though some worried that they would be discovered by their congregants.
 But nakedness in the presence of God is a powerful form of spirituality.
 See Frank Answers About Being Naked Before God.)
 Yoga, especially Tantra, demonstrates that spirituality does not have to be disembodied.